axibase/atsd-use-cases/research/workshop/technical-writing.md

 Instead use:

-* The database parses the files into human-readable format.
+* The database parses the file or files into human-readable format.

 ### Possessives